Setting up the AWS CLI - AWS Command Line Interface

 Security best practice is to use AWS Organizations with IAM Identity Center.
 It combines short-term credentials with a user directory, such as the built-in IAM Identity Center directory or Active Directory.

 IAM user short-term credentials Use IAM user short-term credentials, which are more secure than long-term credentials.
 If your credentials are compromised, there is a limited time they can be used before they expire.
-Authenticate with short-term credentials
+Authenticating with short-term credentials for the AWS CLI

 Assume roles for permissions Pair another credential method and assume a role for temporary access to AWS services your user might not have access to.
-Use an IAM role in the AWS CLI
+Using an IAM role in the AWS CLI

 IAM user long-term credentials (Not recommended) Use long-term credentials, which have no expiration.
-Authenticate with IAM user credentials
+Authenticating using IAM user credentials for the AWS CLI

 Setting up new configuration and credentials